-During the reporting period, the Nomination and Remuneration Committee mainly considered Proposal on the Review of Mr. Lou Weizhong's qualification as Independent Director, the Work Report of Independent Directors of China Zheshang Bank Co., Ltd. for 2022, Proposal on Results of 2022 Performance Evaluation of Directors by the Board of Directors, Proposal on Results of 2022 Performance Evaluation of Senior Management by the Board of Directors, Proposal on the Election of the Chairman of the Sixth Session of the Board of Directors of China Zheshang Bank Co., Ltd., Proposal on the appointment of Pan Huafeng, Proposal on the By-election of Members of the Specialized Committees of the Sixth Session of the Board of Directors of CZBank, Proposal on the Appointment of Lin Jingran, Proposal on Approval of the 2022 Remuneration of Senior Management of CZBank, Proposal on the Appointment of Luo Feng, Proposal on the Review of Mr. Ying Yuxiang's qualification as Director, Proposal on the Appointment of Company Secretary and Authorized Representative of CZBank, Proposal on the Appointment of Wang Chaoming and other resolutions or reports.
+During the reporting period, the Nomination and Remuneration Committee mainly considered Proposal on the Review of Mr. Lou Weizhong's qualification as Independent Director, the Work Report of Independent Directors of China Zheshang Bank Co., Ltd. for 2022, Proposal on Results of 2022 Performance Evaluation of Directors by the Board of Directors, Proposal on Results of 2022 Performance Evaluation of Senior Management by the Board of Directors, Proposal on the Election of the Chairman of the Sixth Session of the Board of Directors of China Zheshang Bank Co., Ltd., Proposal on the appointment of Pan Huafeng, Proposal on the By-election of Members of the Specialized Committees of the Sixth Session of the Board of Directors of CZBank, Proposal on the Appointment of Lin Jingran, Proposal on Approval of the 2022 Remuneration of Senior Management of CZBank, Proposal on the Appointment of Luo Feng, Proposal on the Review of Mr. Ying Yuxiang's qualification as Director, Proposal on the Appointment of Wang Chaoming and other resolutions or reports.